Find a Class

 About the Artist: Chanel Thervil

 Chanel Thervil is a Haitian American artist and educator that uses varying combinations of abstraction and portraiture to convene communal dialogue around culture, social issues, and existential questions.
 At the core of her practice lies a desire to empower and inspire tenderness and healing among communities of color through the arts.
 She holds a Bachelor of Fine Arts in Painting from Pace University and a Master’s Degree in Art Education from Massachusetts College of Art and Design.
-She's been making a splash in Boston via her educational collaborations, public art, and residencies with institutions like The Museum of Fine Arts, The Boston Children's Museum, The DeCordova, and The Harvard Ed Portal, and The Cambridge Public Library.
+She's been making a splash in Boston via her educational collaborations, public art, and residencies with institutions like The Museum of Fine Arts, The Boston Children's Museum, The DeCordova, The Harvard Ed Portal, and The Cambridge Public Library.
 Her work has been featured by PBS Kids, The Boston Globe, The Boston Herald, The Bay State Banner, WBUR's ARTery, WGBH, and Hyperallergic.

 Find out more about her work by visiting her website chanelthervil.com.

-2020 - Carolyn Shadid Lewis, "InterGeneration"
+2020 • Carolyn Shadid Lewis

 InterGeneration is a series of conversations and a joint creation between teens and their elders that enlivens memory and hope through audio recordings and hand-made, stop-motion animation embedded in a longer film.
-The project brought these two generations together through storytelling, attentive listening, and a collaborative creation.
-The word “generation” refers to different age groups, but it also refers to art making, production, invention.
+The project brought these two generations together through storytelling, attentive listening, and collaborative creation.
+The word “generation” refers to different age groups, but it also refers to art making, production, and invention.
 Through animating stories of the past and expectations for the future, InterGeneration initiates creative ways of seeing our current moment.

-About the Artist:
+About the Artist: Carolyn Shadid Lewis

-2019 - L'Merchie Frazier, "New Urban Monuments: Stand Up Inside Yourself!"
+"New Urban Monuments: Stand Up Inside Yourself!"

 Monuments stand to materialize memorial practices that shape the American landscape.
 Recent calls for the literal destruction of certain public monuments respond to ideals for American democracy.
 Why do these hard relics, which represent a divided America and frame challenges to democratic possibilities, remain to shape public memory in our neighborhoods and parks?
 How do we create new monuments that engage new ideas emerging from our communities?
 Through this project, L’Merchie Frazier and Teen Bridge youth collaborated on a project that investigated these questions and engaged the larger public in the process.

 Community-based workshops took place in the summer at JP Porchfest and Egleston Farmers Market.
-The final work was unveiled during Jamaica Plain Open Studios, and a final presentation—an exhibition, reception and artists’ talk—took place at our partner gallery, Galatea Fine Art, in the fall.
+The final work was unveiled during Jamaica Plain Open Studios, and a final presentation—an exhibition, reception, and artists’ talk—took place at our partner gallery, Galatea Fine Art, in the fall.
 Portions of the installation continued on view at Egleston Square Branch Library and will travel in 2020 to the Museum of the National Center for Afro-American Artists, as part of Violence Transformed.

-About the Artist:
+About the Artist: L’Merchie Frazier

 Nora kicked off our 2018 residency on the theme of home/hogar.
 She and our Teen Bridge youth initiated a public dialogue by exploring the questions: What makes a place home?
-What makes home safe, comforting?
-How do we create a sense of home, claim a place as home?
+What makes home safe, and comforting?
+How do we create a sense of home, and claim a place as home?
 They created an installation that illustrated these themes and collaborated with the community to tell various stories of home.

 View our "Home/Hogar" photo-book on Shutterfly